 Flying radio controlled airplanes is a blast!
 Even the newest of pilots will find success with planes like the virtually indestructible Hobbyzone Champ.
 The more you fly, the better you get, and it won't take long before you start thinking about what you can do to take this hobby to the next level.

-Listed below are the ten most popular (and seriously FUN!) upgrades, add-ons, and hop-ups you can do to make your plane truly stand out.
+Listed below are the ten most popular (and seriously fun!) upgrades, add-ons, and hop-ups you can do to make your plane truly stand out.
 Some are useful, giving you the ability to fly in snow, water or even in the dark!
-Some are action-packed, allowing you simulate a pilot's view of your flight.
+Some are action-packed, allowing you to simulate a pilot's view of your flight.
 And some are just for show!

 No matter what skills you have, you will find something below that will add personal flair to your plane!

 Flying RC planes during the day is a blast.
 Flying them at night is phenomenal!
 You will need to add some lights to the plane to see it.
 (And of course, it just looks cool!)
 For the ultra micro-scale (UMX) planes and helicopters, one of the most popular lighting kits is Tiny Brite Lights.
 You do need an open channel on your receiver.
 If one is not available, then a simple upgrade may be needed.
 I recommend the .
 AR6400 from Spektrum

 The AR6400 is still very light but gives you an extra channel to control the lighting system.
 I prefer the scale model look with the properly colored lights in the correct locations on the plane.